This post may contain affiliate links. Please see our disclosure policy.

 Storing Cooked Quinoa

-To store the quinoa, prepare as directed, and then allow to cool.
-Place the quinoa in an airtight container and store it in the refrigerator for up to 5 days or freeze for up to 3 months.
+- Refrigerate: Prepare the recipe as directed, allow the quinoa to cool slightly, and then transfer the quinoa to an airtight container or bowl and store it in the refrigerator for up to 5 days

-More Instant Pot Staple Recipes
+More Essential Instant Pot Recipes

 If you tried this recipe for Instant Pot Quinoa, I would love for you to leave a review and comment below.